Justice League: Throne of Atlantis: Plot

 When Orm and Atlanna argue over starting a war, she reveals that she knows he attacked Atlantis.
-Orm stabs her to death from behind, and takes over as the new king of Atlantis.
+Orm stabs her to death from behind and takes over as the new king of Atlantis.
 Superman, Wonder Woman, Green Lantern, Cyborg, Arthur, and Mera learn of Atlanna's death once in Atlantis.
 Orm (now using the mantle "Ocean Master") uses the trident to restrain the team in pods.
-The group is sent to be consumed by the monstrous Dark Trench, while Ocean Master leads Atlantis' army to the surface.
-Arthur taps into the power of the trident to destroy his pod, and with Superman's help, they save the rest and defeat the monster.
+The group is sent to be consumed by the monstrous Dark Trench while Ocean Master leads Atlantis' army to the surface.
+Arthur taps into the power of the trident to destroy his pod.
+With Superman's help, they save the rest and defeat the monster.
 A massive tidal wave conceals the Atlantean army's arrival in Metropolis.
-Superman saves John Henry Irons, and Wonder Woman saves Lois Lane and Jimmy Olsen.
+Superman saves John Henry Irons and Wonder Woman saves Lois Lane and Jimmy Olsen.
 Black Manta attacks Arthur and reveals that he wants to overthrow Ocean Master to take Atlantis for himself.
 Arthur summons a shark to attack him.

 The League and Mera battle Ocean Master, with little success.
-Shazam is transformed back into Billy Batson; Flash, Green Lantern, and Mera are knocked unconscious; and Cyborg is almost impaled, electrocuted and disabled.
-Wonder Woman is incapacitated by the trident's electric energy, while Superman is wounded because of its mystical properties.
+Shazam is transformed back into Billy Batson, Flash, Green Lantern, and Mera are knocked unconscious, and Cyborg is almost impaled, electrocuted and disabled.
+Wonder Woman is incapacitated by the trident's electric energy while Superman is wounded because of its mystical properties.
 Batman saves Cyborg from dying by electrocuting him with a taser device.
 Ocean Master is about to kill Arthur when Cyborg broadcasts the video of Ocean Master confessing to his mother's murder for Atlantis' soldiers to hear.
-Arthur uses the distraction to defeat Ocean Master and convinces the soldiers to stand down - and to accept him as their king.
+Arthur uses the distraction to defeat Ocean Master and convinces the soldiers to stand down and accept him as their king.

 Arthur is crowned king of Atlantis with the Justice League in the audience.
 Batman suggests that they need to solidify the team, given the new threats, and Cyborg reveals plans for a watchtower.
-Arthur joins the League as Aquaman, despite his dislike toward the name, before leaving with Mera to confront the Trenchers.
+Arthur joins the League as Aquaman despite his dislike toward the name, before leaving with Mera to confront the Trenchers.

-In the post-credits, Orm is incarcerated at Belle Reve where he is approached by Lex Luthor, who has a proposition for him to consider.
+In the post-credits, Orm is incarcerated at Belle Reve and approached by Lex Luthor who has a proposition for him to consider.